danielstjules/SliceableStringy/README.md

 Each of the slices in `expectedResults.csv` are checked against SliceableStringy to ensure correct functionality.

+To run the tests, install the dev dependencies with composer, then run `vendor/bin/pho`.

 ## TL;DR

 Butchering two languages with a single library.